Hundreds of drugs are in short supply around the U.S., pharmacists warn

 "Ongoing national shortages of therapies for Attention-Deficit/Hyperactivity Disorder (ADHD) also remains an issue for clinicians and patients," it said.

+Federal agencies have been tackling the shortages by offering pharmaceutical companies their version of carrots and sticks.
+The DEA, for example, recently announced quota increases of roughly 25% for methylphenidate, another type of ADHD medication, to help manufacturers to increase supply.

+After noting that manufacturers had for years not been using their full quota allotments for amphetamine salts — which include Adderall — the FDA and DEA in August notified manufacturers that they need to produce to quota or return the ingredient so it could be used by another company.

-Contributing to the Adderall shortage include a spike in prescriptions during the pandemic, a key manufacturer experiencing production delays and other companies falling short on production targets.
+Contributing to the Adderall shortage include a spike in prescriptions during the pandemic, while a key manufacturer experienced production delays and other companies fell short on production targets.

+The FDA recently approved several generic forms of a third type of ADHD medication, Vyvanse, or lisdexamfetamine, which could have a meaningful impact on supply, the White House said.

 As things currently stand, medicine labels are only required to name the company selling the product, not the product's manufacturer — a lack of transparency Fox said the White House has joined the ASHP in advocating against.